nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 from rasterio.enums import Resampling
 ```

-The goal of this tutorial is to reproject and convert L2 PACE data between formats, but L2 PACE data comes in many forms.
+The goal of this tutorial is to reproject and convert Level-2 (L2) PACE OCI data between formats, but L2 PACE OCI data comes in many forms.
 We'll cover two examples here - one with 3-dimensional surface reflectance (SFREFL) data, and one with 2-dimensional vegetation index (VI) data - to illustrate how these datasets need to be handled.

 The following cells use `earthaccess` to set and persist your Earthdata login credentials, then search for and download the relevant datasets for a scene covering eastern North America.